Skip to main content

 Saving Tax on Rented Property: Key Provisions

 Minimising tax expense while being compliant is the key.
-GST law offers several mechanisms to landlords to minimise their tax expense through Input Tax Credit (ITC) and expense deductions.
+GST law offers several mechanisms that may help eligible landlords reduce their tax burden, primarily through Input Tax Credit (ITC) and expense deductions.

 Some of the following provisions and suggestions might be of interest to you: